 Box 3: State Experience with Presumptive Eligibility for Seniors and People with Disabilities

 A few states allow entities other than hospitals to determine presumptive eligibility for certain populations and/or benefits.
 Presumptive eligibility can provide faster access to services, such as home and community-based services (HCBS), when individuals in need of critical services also need extra time to complete a full eligibility determination.
-Individuals determined presumptively eligible must go on to receive a full eligibility determination to retain services after the presumptive eligibility period ends.
+Individuals determined presumptively eligible receive a full eligibility determination to retain services after the presumptive eligibility period ends.

-Indiana adopted a pilot program during the COVID-19 PHE that allows HCBS waiver service providers to determine seniors presumptively eligible.
+Indiana adopted a pilot program during the COVID-19 PHE that allows certain HCBS providers to determine seniors presumptively eligible.
 The program expedites Medicaid eligibility determinations by allowing providers to authorize Medicaid eligibility and HCBS on the date of application for individuals who are “most likely eligible,” followed by post-eligibility verification by the state agency for services to continue.
 The program’s goal is to begin HCBS within 10 days of authorization and help alleviate the need to move into a nursing facility.
 Indiana adopted this policy in October 2020 using Appendix K emergency authority and plans to continue it after the PHE ends.

 Three months retroactive coverage is available for non-MAGI enrollees in 48 states (of 51 responding).
 Florida, Iowa, and Tennessee have Section 1115 waivers that allow them to eliminate retroactive eligibility, while Arizona’s waiver allows it to offer retroactive eligibility only for children with disabilities.
-The estimated share of non-MAGI enrollees who have a retroactive claim paid varies widely in the 10 states able to report these data, ranging from less than one to 66 percent.
+The estimated share of non-MAGI enrollees who have a retroactive claim paid varies widely in the 10 states able to report these data, ranging from less than 1% to 66%.
 Retroactive coverage safeguards low-income enrollees from unpaid medical bills and helps encourage providers to participate in Medicaid by ensuring payment.
 Some people may not be eligible for Medicaid until after they experience a traumatic event, such as a stroke, that requires ongoing long-term care.
 Retroactive coverage protects patients and providers by ensuring that medical bills are paid even if a Medicaid application is not filed until the calendar month following a traumatic event.

-Over half of states (27 of 51 responding) opt to pursue estate recovery only for LTSS provided to enrollees age 55 and older (Appendix Table 3).
+Over half of states (27 of 51 responding) opt to pursue estate recovery only for LTSS provided to enrollees ages 55 and older (Appendix Table 3).
 The remaining responding states pursue estate recovery for all Medicaid-covered services provided to these enrollees.
-Federal law requires states to attempt to recover the cost of certain Medicaid-covered services provided to enrollees age 55 and older from their estates after their deaths.
+Federal law requires states to attempt to recover the cost of certain Medicaid-covered services provided to enrollees ages 55 and older from their estates after their deaths.
 States must pursue estate recovery for LTSS and may choose to do so for other covered services.
 The Medicaid Payment and Access Commission (MACPAC) has recommended that Congress make all estate recovery optional for states, noting that the policy “contributes to generational poverty and wealth inequity, placing particular burdens on people of color.”
 MACPAC also found that “[e]state recovery recoups relatively little—only about 0.55 percent of total fee-for-service LTSS spending.”

 Looking ahead to the PHE end, ensuring that people remain enrolled or successfully transition to the coverage for which they are eligible will help provide continuity of care.
 This is especially important for seniors and people with disabilities, many of whom have chronic health needs and rely on LTSS to meet daily needs.
 Historically, people who are enrolled in Medicaid in pathways based on old age or disability experience lower rates of churn, compared to children and non-elderly adults enrolled based solely on low income.
 This indicates that people in non-MAGI pathways are less likely to experience changes in income or other factors affecting their on-going Medicaid eligibility.
-Yet, the risk of eligible people losing coverage remains and could be intensified due to staffing shortages and enrollee confusion about how to navigate the renewal process, among other administrative barriers.
+Yet, the risk of eligible people losing coverage could be intensified due to staffing shortages and enrollee confusion about how to navigate the renewal process.
 State policies to streamline eligibility and enrollment, such as increasing the share of non-MAGI renewals completed ex parte can minimize staff burden and promote continuity of coverage.
 For people whose eligibility has changed during the PHE, efforts to facilitate smooth transitions to Medicare or the Marketplace can help to minimize gaps in coverage.